 During COVID and since, to increase application numbers, the GLO initiated an aggressive city and county outreach campaign to solicit new applicants.
 This outreach campaign included social media postings, postcard mailings, emails, text messages, door-to-door canvassing, public relations efforts, and engagement with local community organizations.
-In September 2022, the GLO began a re-engagement outreach effort to contact applicants who previously had incomplete applications and/or had been non-responsive.
-These applicants were allowed opportunities to submit complete applications.
+In September 2022, the GLO began a reengagement outreach effort to contact applicants who previously had incomplete applications and/or had been non-responsive.
+These applicants were allowed opportunities to submit complete applications and address outstanding eligibility items that originally resulted in closed applications.